- DTP Success Team

 1. Anthropology: Methodologies and Disciplines

-Studies humanity in all forms, including physical anthropology, cultural anthropology, linguistics, archaeology, and applied anthropology.
+Studies humanity in all forms, including physical, cultural, linguistics, archaeology, and applied anthropology.

 Each of these disciplines contributes to our understanding of the human experience.